OUR RIGHTS FROM EAST TO WEST

 Borja is the dreamer and has talked Jana and some friends into carrying out this project.
 He is a geologist researcher, secondary school teacher and science audiovisual communicator.
 He loves hiking in the mountains, juggling, travelling by bicycle and play and nature areas.

 Jana is cabinet maker and architect.
 She likes painting and trekking in nature since she was little.
-She has built furnitures, wooden toys and harps and after her architectural studies she worked measuring and inspecting historical timbered buildings.
-Actually she tries to dedicate some time to cabinet making, whenever it´s possible.
-Further information about her work on: www.treeo.work
+She has built furniture, wooden toys and harps and after her architectural studies she worked measuring and inspecting historical timbered buildings.
+Nowadays she tries to dedicate some time to cabinet making, whenever it´s possible.
+Further information about her work in: www.treeo.work

 Inma Grau does the graphic design of the story and makes sure the text, photographs and illustrations come together.
-More information about her works on her web estudio LUS3: http://lus3.es
+More information about her work in her website estudio LUS3: http://lus3.es

 The three of us are committed to attain a sustainable world that pays more attention to children’s rights.
 Your support is key in this team!